 Vegetable soup is paired with any of the swallows in Nigeria and served as either lunch or dinner.
-This recipe shows you how to cook a healthy soup with vegetables… the Nigerian way.
+This recipe shows you how to cook a healthy soup with vegetables (ugu and water leaves) the Nigerian way.

 I love this soup for many reasons:

-For starters, it is made with vegetables, and those are synonymous with health.
+For starters, I made it with vegetables, and those are synonymous with health.